Carl Safina – Board Member & Staff Member

 Dr. Safina saw fish as wildlife and brought ocean conservation issues into the wildlife conservation mainstream.
 He has helped lead campaigns to ban high-seas driftnets, re-write U.S.fisheries law, use international agreements toward restoring tunas, sharks, and other fishes, achieve a United Nations fisheries treaty, and reduce albatross and sea turtle drownings on commercial fishing lines.

 Dr. Safina co-founded Blue Ocean Institute in 2003.
+(Blue Ocean Institute became The Safina Center in May of 2014.)
 He now works mainly to help highlight and explain how the ocean is changing and what that means for wildlife and for people.
 Safina lectures extensively in the United States and is author of over one hundred publications.

 His books include Song for the Blue Ocean, Eye of the Albatross, Voyage of the Turtle, Nina Delmar: The Great Whale Rescue, The View From Lazy Point: A Natural Year in an Unnatural World, and A Sea in Flames: The Deepwater Horizon Oil Blowout.

 He is a recipient of the Pew Scholar’s Award in Conservation and the Environment, the Lannan Literary Award for nonfiction, the John Burroughs Medal for literature, the National Academies Communications Award, Chicago’s Brookfield Zoo’s Rabb Medal, and a MacArthur Prize.
-Safina is an adjunct full professor at SUNY’s Stony Brook University (SBU) in the School of Marine and Atmospheric Sciences.
-He also teaches in SBU’s innovative Center for Communicating Science as a visiting professor.
+Safina is the inaugural holder of the Carl Safina Endowed Research Professorship in Nature and Humanity at SUNY’s Stony Brook University (SBU) in the School of Marine and Atmospheric Sciences.
+He also teaches in SBU’s innovative Alan Alda Center for Communicating Science as a visiting professor.